Greatest Video Hits (Yes video)

-Greatest Video Hits is a 1992 compilation of promotional videos from progressive rock group Yes.
+Greatest Video Hits is a 1991 compilation of promotional videos from progressive rock group Yes.
 It contains the majority of MTV videos filmed by the band, as well as a few early promotional videos that pre-date MTV.
 It contains videos from 1977's Going for the One through 1987's Big Generator.

 In between videos, band members are interviewed backstage in the Pensacola Civic Center before a concert on the 1991 Union tour.
 These were from the same interview sessions that were used in the Yesyears video.
-The video was released on VHS in 1992 and re-released on DVD in 2005.
+The video was released on VHS in 1991.
+In the UK, both Greatest Video Hits and Yesyears were reissued on DVD on 9 February 2003.
+In the US, Greatest Video Hits was reissued on DVD on 12 July 2005.